 SNMP agents expose management data on the managed systems as variables.
 The variables accessible via SNMP are organized in hierarchies.
 SNMP uses an extensible design which allows applications to define their own hierarchies and metadata.
 These hierarchies, and other metadata (such as type and description of the variable), are described by management information bases (MIBs).

 We have developed custom MIBs for the SNMP agent interfaces provided by our embedded systems developments, as well as preserving legacy and augment MIB content for existing products to provide backwards SNMP compatibility.

-We have developed a custom control application implementing a dynamic TDMA scheduler which utilizes SNMP management to query Cisco routers for unicast and multicast multihop link connections and link metrics.
+The complement to an SNMP agent is an SNMP Manager.
+An SNMP manager or SNMP management system is a separate entity that is responsible to communicate with the SNMP agent implemented network devices.
+We have developed a custom control application acting as an SNMP manager which implements a dynamic TDMA scheduler which utilizes SNMP management to query Cisco routers for unicast and multicast multihop link connections and link metrics.

 For most of the embedded and desktop developments we have created, and application will typically need initial boot up configuration and then perhaps runtime configuration.
 We favor the use of Extensible Markup Language (XML) documents for configuration as it provides validation ranges and settings for parameters.